 When I first became a believer the very next step (in my mind) was to find a church to attend.
 The first place you start is with your friends but you soon find out that they don’t all attend the same church.
 So, the question that came up in my mind was why?
 As you are about to see this is a fascinating and somewhat disturbing process of elimination which, in the end, leads you to what is commonly called (Your church home).

 I will break these down in filters of elimination to show how a church is picked.

 The first filter is an easy one, “Race”.
 Right off the bat, as a new believer, I was thrust back in time and introduced to “Segregation”.
-I personally thought that America ended segregation years ago but soon found that it was alive and well in Christianity.
+I personally thought that America ended segregation years ago but soon found that it was alive and well in churches.

 In fact, Sunday, is the largest day of segregation in the United States.
 O.o

 The next filter is, “Belief”.
 I soon found out that I had to be somewhat granular with what I believed.

 - Dance or no dance

 - Music or no music

 - Baptize now or baptize later